 Established by Mayor Menino, the Problem Properties Initiative is a coordinated, inter-departmental approach to identify and respond to properties where there is persistent criminal activity and violations of the State Sanitary and Building Codes.
 The Initiative is supported by a set of three City ordinances, one of which establishes the Mayor’s Problem Properties Task Force.

 Once a property is designated as a Problem Property, owners of such properties are notified.
-Additional fines and penalties may be enforced against property owners at the discretion of the Boston Police Commissioner or the Inspectional Services Department Commissioner.
+Additional fines and penalties may be enforced against property owners at the discretion of the Boston Police Commissioner, Inspectional Services Department Commissioner or the Fire Commissioner.

 Mayor's Problem Properties Task Force & Reports